atk4/core/docs/index.rst

 .. figure:: images/containers.png
    :scale: 50 %

-Within your application / framework you can quite often have requirement for using containers:
+Within your application or framework you can quite often have requirement for using containers:

  - Form containing fields